 Condolences can be made online at www.frederickbrosfuneralhome.com.

-To send flowers to the family or plant a tree in memory of Florence Dumas, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Florence Dumas, please visit our Tree Store

 It is our belief that the funeral profession is not only an occupation, but a calling, and that service is more than thick carpet, shiny hearses and expensive advertising.
 It’s about experience, commitment and trust.